PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: End-to-end Design With TCRs

 \subsection{Overlapping Network and Storage I/O}

 The previous sections have shown that integrating network and storage I/O for end-to-end TCR-based query processing requires more than simply executing them sequentially.
 Additional optimizations are needed to fully utilize the bandwidth of both subsystems (\Cref{fig:joint_bmon}, top).
-PystachIO aims to avoid sequential computation and I/O by addressing the challenges involved in overlapping both.
+PystachIO aims to avoid sequential computation and I/O by overlapping both.
+This allows for reducing memory pressure by discarding fully-processed chunks, keeping only necessary intermediate results.

 \paragraph{Main Challenges of Overlap.} We identify two main challenges when overlapping network and storage I/O with TCRs.
-First, TCR distributed collective operations require to be executed in the same order on each node.
-If collective primitives are initiated from different threads, this would require additional synchronization, which degrades performance and undermines the simplicity of TCRs.
+First, TCR distributed collective operations require execution in the same order across all nodes.
+If collective primitives are initiated from different threads, this would require additional synchronization, degrading performance and undermining the simplicity of TCRs.
 Therefore, approaches such as a global I/O thread pool shared by network and storage are not feasible.
 Second, network and storage I/O have different control-path characteristics.
 While network shuffling can be driven efficiently by a single thread, storage I/O for a Parquet table scan typically requires multiple threads to saturate SSD bandwidth (see \Cref{sec:network,sec:storage}).
-Because the table scan typically serves as the base operator in query execution, careful coordination is necessary to ensure that sufficient resources (e.g., memory capacity) are available for downstream tasks, such as data shuffling.
+Because the table scan typically serves as the base operator in query execution, careful coordination is necessary to ensure sufficient resources (e.g., memory) are available for downstream tasks, such as data shuffling.
 PystachIO employs two techniques to address these challenges: \emph{queue-based scheduling} and \emph{adaptive regulation}.